Pavster84/Cybersmart/README.md

 Currently the only method I created in the BaseClass.py was logger, which is used in the test file to audit the actions executed rather than use the print statement.

 # Run all automation tests
-Using the pycharm terminal in the tests directory, run the following "py.test --html-report.html"
+Using the pycharm terminal in the tests directory, run the following "py.test"

 # Run specific automation
 Using the pycharm terminal in the tests directory, run the following "py.test test_invalidCheckOut.py"